Gage77/eso-route-analysis/readme.md

 ### Current tools being used:
 - mealdeliverysoftware.com/software/
-- Current routes are available by logging in and downloading a csv
+- Current routes are available by logging in and downloading a csv by going to "Delivery" -> "Delivery Reports" -> "Delivery Address Data".